MACRS Depreciation Calculator + MACRS Tables and How To Use

 Generally, MACRS depreciation is calculated assuming that all assets are placed in service during the middle of the year, referred to as the half-year (HY) convention.
 However, if 40% or more of the assets in any particular recovery period are placed in service in the last quarter of the year, then all assets for that recovery period are assumed to be placed in service in the middle of whichever quarter they were placed in service.

-It may be a bit confusing, so let’s look at an example of purchased assets during the year:
+This may sound a bit confusing, so let’s look at an example of purchased assets during the year:

 ---|---|---|---|